aws/aws-cdk/packages/@aws-cdk/aws-route53-patterns/README.md

 ---
 <!--END STABILITY BANNER-->

-This library contains commonly used patterns for Route53.
+This library provides higher-level Amazon Route 53 constructs which follow common architectural patterns.

 ## HTTPS Redirect

+If you want to speed up delivery of your web content, you can use Amazon CloudFront, the AWS content delivery network (CDN).
+CloudFront can deliver your entire website including dynamic, static, streaming, and interactive content—by using a global network of edge locations.
+Requests for your content are automatically routed to the edge location that gives your users the lowest latency.

-This construct allows creating a simple domainA -> domainB redirect using CloudFront and S3.
+This construct allows creating a redirect from domainA to domainB using Amazon CloudFront and Amazon S3.
 You can specify multiple domains to be redirected.
+[Learn more](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) about routing traffic to a CloudFront web distribution.

+The `HttpsRedirect` constructs creates:

+* Amazon CloudFront distribution - makes website available from data centres around the world
+* Amazon S3 bucket - used to store content that CloudFront will use as the origin
+* Amazon Route 53 Alias record - routes traffic to the CloudFront distribution
+* AWS Certificate Manager certificate - X.509 PEM format certificate used by CloudFront for your domain

+⚠️ If you want to require HTTPS between viewers and CloudFront, you must change the AWS Region to US East (N. Virginia) in the AWS Certificate Manager console.

+The following example creates an HTTPS redirect from `foo.example.com` to `bar.example.com` It does not provide an ACM certificate, so one will be created in `us-east-1` by the CDK.

   ```ts
   new HttpsRedirect(stack, 'Redirect', {